mapbox/which-polygon/README.md

-A simple index for matching points against a set of GeoJSON polygons to find what polygon a point belongs to.
+A simple index for matching points and bboxes against a set of GeoJSON polygons to find what polygon it belongs to.
 For example, determining the country of a location given a countries GeoJSON.

 [![Build Status](https://travis-ci.org/mapbox/which-polygon.svg?branch=master)](https://travis-ci.org/mapbox/which-polygon)